The Swan Princess: Escape from Castle Mountain: Release

 The film had a limited theatrical release on July 18, 1997 with a domestic gross of $273,644.
 On September 2, 1997, Warner Home Video released the film on VHS in the Warner Bros.
 Family Entertainment collection.
 In 1999, it was included in a VHS gift set released in the United Kingdom containing all three The Swan Princess movies.
 The DVD of the film was released in the United States by Sony Pictures Home Entertainment on August 18, 2009.
-In February 2004 in Europe and March 30, 2004 in the United States it was released in a DVD set containing all three The Swan Princess movies with a bonus sing-a-long disc.
+In February 2004 in Europe, it was released in a DVD set containing all three The Swan Princess movies with a bonus sing-a-long disc.
+However, unlike the first and third films, it did not get released on DVD in the United States until August 2009.

 Reception

-On Rotten Tomatoes, Swan Princess has an aggregated score of 40% based on 5 critic reviews.
 Renee Longstreet of Common Sense Media have a review score of 2 out of 5 stars writing: "Charm replaced with cartoon violence in lackluster sequel."